The Best Train Trips to Take Across America

 The Napa Valley Wine Train

 The Napa Valley Wine Train takes riders through the picturesque wine country northeast of the Bay Area.
-The route follows a rail line originally built in 1864 that goes north to the resort town of Calistoga.
-Visitors can now take a three-hour, 36-mile round-trip journey from downtown Napa to St. Helena and back.
-After boarding the train at the McKinstry Street Station, travel through the old industrial section of Napa, then head into the scenery of wine country.
-You can hop on and off the train along the way and stay overnight at one of the great hotels in Napa Valley.
+The route follows a rail line originally built in 1864.
+Visitors take a three-hour, 36-mile round-trip journey from downtown Napa to picturesque St. Helena and back.
+After boarding the train at the McKinstry Street Station, travel through the old industrial section of Napa, then continue through the scenic vineyards of Northern California.
+On some routes, you can even hop on and off the train along the way — and don't forget to plan an overnight stay at one of the incredible hotels in Napa Valley.

 The Pacific Surfliner

 Travel along the ocean on this Amtrak train that travels 351 miles through southern California.
-Start in San Diego and head north, stopping along the way in quaint ocean towns like Encinitas, Carpinteria, San Juan Capistrano, and Ventura.
-Be sure to leave some time to explore Santa Barbara, or head all the way to the end of the line at San Luis Obispo and then head back.
+Start in San Diego and head north, stopping along the way in quaint ocean towns like Carpinteria, San Juan Capistrano, and Ventura.
+Be sure to leave some time to explore Santa Barbara, or head all the way to the end of the line at San Luis Obispo before looping back.

 The Coast Starlight

-Ride up the edge of the West Coast on Amtrak's Coast Starlight, which goes all the way from Los Angeles to Seattle, passing through Santa Barbara, the San Francisco Bay Area, Sacramento and Portland.
+Ride up the West Coast on Amtrak's Coast Starlight, which goes all the way from Los Angeles to Seattle, passing through Santa Barbara, the San Francisco Bay Area, Sacramento, and Portland.
 The scenery along the way includes snow-covered peaks of the Cascade Range and Mount Shasta, forests and valleys, and long stretches of Pacific Ocean shoreline.

 The Grand Canyon Railway

-The Grand Canyon Railway, which dates back to 1901, offers riders a lesson in history from the Wild West and the opportunity to see the beautiful scenery of one of the U.S.'s most famous regions.
-Ride in the restored cars, hear folklore and tales from the crew, and be entertained by authentic characters and musicians who bring the Old West to life.
-You can ride the railway to the South Rim in a 65-mile trip across the high desert plateau.
+The Grand Canyon Railway, which dates back to 1901, offers riders a lesson in history from the Wild West and the opportunity to see the beautiful scenery in this iconic region.
+Kick back in the restored cars and listen to crews' incredible stories the crew as you ride the railway to the South Rim in a 65-mile trip across the high desert plateau.

 The White Pass Yukon Route